elsa-workflows/elsa-documentation/v3/src/pages/docs/guides/http-workflows.md

 Now that we have seen how to create the workflow from code, let's take a look at creating the same workflow using the designer.

-The following takes you through the creation of the workflow step-by-step [using Scribe](https://scribehow.com/shared/Workflow__pTWktzWTQXWQ5FEfPWLvtw)
+The following takes you through the creation of the workflow step-by-step [using Scribe](https://scribehow.com/shared/Workflow__pTWktzWTQXWQ5FEfPWLvtw).

-The liquid template that is used can be downloaded from here: [Liquid template](/guides/http-workflows/weatherforecast-template.liquid)
+The liquid template that is used can be downloaded from [here](/guides/http-workflows/weatherforecast-template.liquid)

 {% scribe-how id="Workflow__pTWktzWTQXWQ5FEfPWLvtw" %}
 {% /scribe-how %}